 Brendan will receive two Chemo drugs; they will deplete his body of magnesium, so after the chemo infusions he will have two magnesium infusions to compensate.
 The drugs are infused one at a time over periods of time that range from 20 minutes to hours, and the side effects are explained for each at the time it’s administered.

 The first drug was read to go; the possible side effects of incorrect administration are horrendous.
 It is vital that the cannula is correctly inserted into the vein and M assures us that they check for blood return 3 separate times before going ahead, to make sure the cannula is in the right place.
 If for some reason the needle goes into the flesh and not the vein, the drug will eat the flesh.
-If this isn’t treated immediately, plastics will be called…worst case scenario it could result in amputation.
-Shit!!
+If this isn’t treated immediately, plastics will be called, worst case scenario it could result in amputation.
+Shit!

-I go to get C from the front desk.
-He comes in takes one look at Brendan and calls M. I see a bit of anxiousness; they are both now on their phones and M hits the big Red emergency button, as C gently takes me by arm and quietly whispers “come with me sweetie”, he guides me out of the room, I feel like I’m moving in slow motion.
-Now it’s all kind of surreal, like it’s not happening to us.
+I go to get Cory from the front desk.
+He comes in takes one look at Brendan and calls M. I see a bit of anxiousness; they are both now on their phones and M hits the big Red emergency button, as Cory gently takes me by arm and quietly whispers, “come with me sweetie”, as he guides me out of the room, I feel like I’m moving in slow motion.
+It’s all kind of surreal, like it’s not happening to us.

-I have to say that this whole ordeal probably unfolded in a matter of minutes; the response was phenomenal and the rest of the treatment went without a hitch and with many, many jokes from pretty much every nurse that walked past, about our drama queen.
-They are an exceptional, kind and gentle group of people all with a wicked sense of humour.
-And I am very, very grateful that they all know exactly what they are doing.
+This whole ordeal probably unfolded in a matter of minutes; the response was phenomenal and the rest of the treatment went without a hitch and with many, many jokes from pretty much every nurse that walked past, about our drama queen.
+They thin Brendan had a reaction to the magnesium.
+So this will be adjusted for the next session.
+Chemo one is done.